openeuler-mirror/docs/docs/en/docs/Container/managing-the-lifecycle-of-a-secure-container.md

 To start a secure container, perform the following steps:

 1. Ensure that the secure container component has been correctly installed and deployed.
 2. Prepare the container image.
-If the container image is busybox, run the following commands to download the container image using the Docker engine or iSulad:
+Assume that the container image is **busybox**.
+Run the following commands to download the container image using the Docker engine or iSulad:

     ```
     docker pull busybox